 This vast cross-platform publishing project involved a book, multimedia project and multiple online outcomes.
-It was highly praised when launched at Old Parliament House, Canberra, by Australian High Court Justice and Governor-General, Sir William Deane.
+It was highly praised when launched at Old Parliament House, Canberra, by then Governor-General, Sir William Deane.
 The National Archives was a partner organisation in the project, which developed three separate media outputs:

-- A CD-ROM was published by Global Vision Media, Melbourne, in 1997, with a second edition published in 2001.
+A CD-ROM was published by Global Vision Media, Melbourne, in 1997, with a second edition published in 2001.
 As a ground-breaking, encyclopaedic, multimedia study of the politics of Australian Federation, One Destiny! centred on eight stories and eight pathways to Federation.
 The CD-ROM utilised the power of new media to tell these stories, including original text and games, contemporary film, music and hundreds of photographs, paintings and drawings from this formative period in Australian history.
 The Commonwealth, through the Curriculum Corporation, purchased a copy for all 12,000 schools in the country as part of the Discovering Democracy education program.
 At the centenary of Federation in 2001, the Commonwealth commissioned additional learning activities and purchased a further 12,000 copies of the second edition.
 Activities were designed to give students an understanding of the reasons for and against Federation, a working vocabulary of political terms and an outline of the processes involved.
 Each theme had its own slide show and narration by the animated figure of either Henry Parkes or Louisa Lawson, and offered educational activities such as interactive games and source libraries for further exploration.
-The Centenary Edition also featured extensive, printable teacher notes, a guide to using historical sources, a tools facility so students could take notes and collect material, and a link to the Discovering Democracy website.

 This acclaimed ABC television series, first broadcast in 1993, covered the 10-year rule of Labor in the period 1983 to 1993.
 The series brilliantly captured the mood of the time and the profound changes that took place.
 Somewhat prophetically, the series focused on the divisive and factional nature of the Labor Party, illustrated by the tumultuous relationship between Bob Hawke and Paul Keating.
 Their battle for leadership of the party was both public and personal, and the series captured the intricacies and inner workings of this relationship.
 The seeds of this leadership crisis are traced back to 1980 and the powerful factions behind the scenes of the party are explored in detail.
 Featuring more than 120 interviews with cabinet ministers, senior bureaucrats and staff advisers, Labor in Power offers a rare and comprehensive insight into who wields power in Australia, and how.